September 20, 2013 in Gaming News

-The PlayStation 4 features an APU developed in conjunction with AMD, containing an 8-core 64-bit processor and a custom Radeon GPU.
-The next-generation console also features 8GB of GDDR5 RAM.
+One of the reasons Sony expects to save money is in its decision to use off-the-shelf computer parts.
+The PlayStation 4 features an APU developed with AMD, featuring an 8-core 64-bit processor and a custom Radeon GPU.

 Read more here: Game Spot News